March 27 2019 – Kate BodyBlendz

-We are all in love with our favorite moisturiser.
-But bringing a moisturiser suitable for the weather of your travel destination is more important.
-Bring less emollient moisturisers for warm climate destinations.
-And take a richer, more hydrating moisturiser to cooler climate destinations.
-Mix them up and you’ll skin will let you know how unhappy it is with your moisturising product choice.
+We are all in love with our favorite moisturizer.
+But bringing a moisturizer suitable for the weather of your travel destination is more important.
+Bring less emollient moisturizers for warm climate destinations.
+And take a richer, more hydrating moisturizer to cooler climate destinations.
+Mix them up and you’ll skin will let you know how unhappy it is with your moisturizing product choice.

-Also, use a moisturiser to double as your under-eye cream.
-Face creams and moisturisers are typically richer than the gentle under-eye cream, but for the duration of your trip a lightly and sparingly applied moisturiser under your eyes will keep your under-eyes hydrated without having to bring another skin care product.
+Also, use a moisturizer to double as your under-eye cream.
+Face creams and moisturizers are typically richer than the gentle under-eye cream, but for the duration of your trip a lightly and sparingly applied moisturizer under your eyes will keep your under-eyes hydrated without having to bring another skin care product.

 A great pick me up for dull, tired looking skin during travels is by using the handy face sheet mask.
 They’re easy to apply and easy to remove.
 You can relax on the plane or in your hotel room with a skin de-stressing face sheet mask.
 You won’t have to worry about the formula evaporating or rubbing off of your face.
 The sheet mask keeps the serum in place until it is time to remove them.

 Other special treatments for the face include, spot acne ointments, eczema creams, etc. Find the smallest size you can buy or transfer them to a travel-sized toiletry containers.